-- The Page Name should be name of school or district
+- The Page Name should be the name of your school or district

 - The category “Education” should be selected to automatically optimize the page

-- Upload your school’s profile photo (logo), cover photo or video (campus/campus life), and add additional information.
-It is really important to make sure your profile picture is your school’s logo on all social media accounts.
+- Upload your school’s profile photo (your logo), cover photo or video (featuring your campus or campus life), and additional information.
+It is recommended that your profile picture be your school’s logo on all social media accounts.
 This makes it recognizable, trustworthy, and cohesive across your accounts.

 By incorporating the right images, you can really build a nice “branded” Facebook page, like Dare County Schools.

 From there, you’re ready to start posting content and engaging with followers!
 Building out an effective content strategy can help you organize your ideas and ensure you’re providing relevant content for all your visitors.

 Facebook favors user-to-user content over content that comes from a business, which means users are seeing more content from their friends and family than from schools.

 A successful Facebook strategy will come down to how well you interact with your followers on your school’s page.
 The algorithm prioritizes active interactions, like commenting and sharing, over passive interactions, like impressions.
 If you’re encouraging this kind of engagement — great!
 If not, it may be time to optimize your content strategy.